Originally published 3-5-2019

 Portability

-Crystalline Silicon: Portable to a point due to their weight and lack of flexibility.
-Smaller panels can be taken with you, but often crystalline panels are designed for static installations.
+Crystalline Silicon: Portable to a point due to weight and lack of flexibility.
+Smaller panels can be taken with you, but often, crystalline panels are designed for static installations.
+PowerFilm offers designs to minimize weight and improve the portability of cSi products.

-Amorphous Silicon: Incredibly portable and ideal to be folded, rolled, and provide power for those on the go.
+Amorphous Silicon: Incredibly portable and ideal to be folded, rolled, and provide power for mobile applications.

-CIGS: Although lightweight and rollable, panels degrade during long-term storage.
+CIGS: Although lightweight and rollable, depending on the process, panels from some manufacturers will degrade significantly and irreversibly during long-term storage.
 This doesn’t suit portable applications where panels may be stored for long periods between uses.

 Power/Weight Ratio

-Crystalline: Semi-flexible crystalline panels have higher power-to-weight ratios than traditional rigid framed panels.
+Crystalline Silicon: Semi-flexible crystalline panels have higher power-to-weight ratios than traditional rigid framed panels.
+A typical foldable panel is 50W/kg, whereas specific PowerFilm aviation designs have achieved 240W/kg.

-Amorphous Silicon: Achieves exceptionally high power to weight ratios using ultra-lightweight substrates and encapsulants.
+Amorphous Silicon: Achieves exceptionally high power-to-weight ratios using ultra-lightweight substrates and encapsulants.
+For specific PowerFilm aviation designs, where weight is crucial, it can reach beyond 500W/kg.

-CIGS: While not the highest, CIGS solar technology is quite efficient when it comes to power/weight.
+CIGS: While not the highest, CIGS solar technology is quite efficient regarding power/weight.

 Temperature Coefficient

-Amorphous Silicon: Amorphous is affected less by heat than other technologies and degrades 0.16% per degree C over 25C.
+Amorphous Silicon: Affected less by heat than other technologies and degrades 0.16% per degree C over 25C.
 (1)

 CIGS: CIGS, much like crystalline, is greatly affected by heat and degrades 0.30% per degree C over 25C.
 (1)